 - → Once consultation is complete, the review is in compliance with this section.
-Continue to Question 6 and provide the following: - A biological assessment, evaluation, or equivalent document
+Continue to Question 6 and provide the following: - (1) A biological assessment, evaluation, or equivalent document - (2) Biological opinion(s) issued by FWS and/or NMFS

 (2) Biological opinion(s) issued by FWS and/or NMFS (3) Any other documentation of formal consultation 6.
 For the project to be brought into compliance with this section, all adverse impacts must be mitigated.
-Explain in detail the proposed measures that will be implemented to mitigate for the impact or effect, including the timeline for implementation.
-Mitigation as follows will be implemented: Miligation as follows will be implemented: ☐ No mitigation is necessary.
-Explain why mitigation will not be made here: Compliance Determination Provide a clear description of your determination and a synopsis of the information that it was based on, such as: Map panel numbers and dates Names of all consulted parties and relevant consultation dates Names of plans or reports and relevant page numbers Any additional requirements specific to your region Are formal compliance steps or mitigation required? ☐ Yes ☐ No Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Not applicable.
+Explain detail the proposed measures that will be implemented to mitigate for the impact or effect, including the time for implementation.
+Mitigation as follows will be implemented: ☐ No mitigation is necessary.
+Explain why mitigation will not be made here: Worksheet Summary Compliance Determination Provide a clear description of your determination and a synopsis of the information that it was based on, such as: Map panel numbers and dates Names of all consulted parties and relevant consultation dates Names of plans or reports and relevant page numbers Any additional requirements specific to your region Are formal compliance steps or mitigation required?
+Yes No Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Not applicable.
 Compliance determined in Tier I EA.
-Acceptable Separation Distance requirements do not apply, the definition of HUD assisted projects in 24 CFR Part 51.201 is predicated on whether the HUD project will increase the number of people exposed to hazardous operations.
+Acceptable Separation Distance requirements do not apply definition of HUD assisted projects in 24 CFR Part 51.201 is predicated on whether the HUD project will increase the numb people exposed to hazardous operations.
 Farmlands Protection Farmland Protection Policy Act of 1981, particularly sections 1504(b) and 1541; 7 CFR Part 658 acquisition of undeveloped land or conversion that could convert agricultural land to a non-agricultural use.